InjamulCSE15/InjamulCSE15/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-JavaScript Project
+JavaScript and React Projects
 - 🌱 I’m currently learning ...
 JavaScript and React
 - 👯 I’m looking to collaborate on ...
 JavaScript and React
 - 🤔 I’m looking for help with ...
 React-Native, Redux.